dklimpel/synapse_archive/docs/workers.md

     events: event_persister1
 ```

-An example for a configuration for a stream writer worker:
+An example for a configuration for a stream writer:

 ```yaml
 {{#include systemd-with-workers/workers/event_persister.yaml}}